intel/rohd-hcl/doc/arbiter.md

 ## Round Robin Arbiter

-The Roun Robin Arbiter is a sequential (stateless) arbiter which grants requests same ways as Priority Arbiter, but keeps track of last request granted.
+The Roun Robin Arbiter is a sequential (stateful) arbiter which grants requests same ways as Priority Arbiter, but keeps track of last request granted.
-The arbiter uses two masks to determine the next request to be attended.